 Canva is a good choice if you want something that looks a little more polished than a Word document.
 The free version has more than enough templates and design options for a product list.

 If your brand has a homemade, artisan feel, a neatly handwritten product list on a chalkboard or card stock can actually look great.
-Use:
+Use a ruler, write clearly, and make sure prices are easy to read.

 A chalkboard at your booth also has the advantage of being easy to update — you can change prices or cross off sold-out products on the spot.